adamblondon01/dbworkload-demo/README.md

 ## Single Region Setup

 1. Create your Virtual Private Cloud.
 Go to the VPC screen and make sure you have selected the AWS region that you want the VPC created in which is also where your database cluster will be located in.
 Select the 'create VPC' button in the upper right.
 Then do as follows:

-   A. Select the' VPC and more' radio button.
+   1. Select the' VPC and more' radio button.
-   B. Under the name tag, clear the default entry of 'Project' and put in the name you want for your VPC and its related objects.
+   2. Under the name tag, clear the default entry of 'Project' and put in the name you want for your VPC and its related objects.
 I used 'adam-london'.
-   C. Record your CIDR block for later use.
+   3. Record your CIDR block for later use.
 You can leave the default of 10.0.0.0/16
-   D. Change your 'Number of Availability Zones' to 3 and it will automatically update the number of private and public subnets.
+   4. Change your 'Number of Availability Zones' to 3 and it will automatically update the number of private and public subnets.
-   E. Take a screen snapshot of the 'Preview screen' on your right.
+   5. Take a screen snapshot of the 'Preview screen' on your right.
 You'll need the names of your VPC and public and private subnets for later use.
-   F. Create your VPC.
+   6. Create your VPC.

 Here is a picture of my VPC preview screen: